Tsikitsiky/mahanoro-station/readme.md

 This app is built out with **redux**, **compound components** and **styled components**.

-It allow us to reserve some seats in _"Taxi brousses"_ departing from Mahanoro station.
+It allows us to reserve some seats in _"Taxi brousses"_ departing from Mahanoro station.

 See:
 - [Demo]('https://github.com/Tsikitsiky/mahanoro-station')